-An undergraduate or postgraduate student who completes all of the requirements for a Business School award except for a fail result in one business course in the current semester will be granted the opportunity to sit an alternate exam / assessment.
+An undergraduate or postgraduate student who completes all of the requirements for a Business School award except for a fail result in one business course in the current term will be granted the opportunity to sit an alternate exam / assessment.
 An alternate exam will be the typical assessment granted.

 Students eligible for this alternate exam will be notified in writing to their zmail account.